000

 Who it’s right for: A Tulsa business under $1M revenue with a clear primary channel for growth.
 A local service business that knows Google search is its main lead source (SEO).
 An e-commerce business that needs to test paid traffic (Meta Ads).
 A B2B firm that needs LinkedIn-driven outreach.

-Red flag: An agency at this tier trying to sell you “everything” (SEO plus paid plus social plus email) for $3,000/month.
+Red flag: An agency at this tier trying to sell you “everything” (SEO plus paid plus social plus email) at a single-channel budget.
 The math doesn’t work.
-Real work in any one channel at this budget is doable; spreading across all of them means doing none of them well.
+Real work in any one channel at this level is doable.
+Spreading across all of them means doing none of them well.

 This is where most successful Tulsa businesses doing real digital marketing land.
 The budget supports coordinated work across multiple channels, with the channels feeding each other for compounding growth.